flowerinthenight/hugo-site/content/_index.md

             Hi, my name is <b><a href="https://www.linkedin.com/in/chew-esmero-b0613289/">Chew</a></b> and welcome to my blog.
 I'm currently the CTO of <a href="https://alphaus.cloud/">Alphaus</a>, a Tokyo-based startup doing cloud financial operations.
 My interests at the moment revolve around distributed systems and cloud computing.
 Outside of work, I enjoy <a href="/bookshelf/">reading</a>, especially <a href="https://en.wikipedia.org/wiki/High_fantasy">high fantasy</a> with very interesting magic systems.
 I'm also into music.
 I play a couple of instruments (bass, guitar, piano, and drums) although I'm not very good at any of them.
             </p>
             <p>
             Also, why <b>Flowerinthenight</b>?
 Good question.
-If you are thinking about Flowerinthenight, the princess from Diana Wynne Jones' <a href="https://en.wikipedia.org/wiki/Castle_in_the_Air_(novel)">Castle In The Air</a>, then you are right.
+If you are thinking about Flower-in-the-Night, the princess from Diana Wynne Jones' <a href="https://en.wikipedia.org/wiki/Castle_in_the_Air_(novel)">Castle In The Air</a>, then you are right.
 Anyway, it goes without saying that she is one of my favorite book characters of all time.
 Seriously, I can't think of any other princess with a name as fantastic as hers.
             </p>
             <p>
             <b>Work history</b> (20+ years)